africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/DNA is like a computer program but far more advanced than any software ever created - Bill Gates.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/dna-is-like-a-computer-program-but-far-more-advanced-than-any-software-ever-created-bill-gates/","title":"DNA is like a computer program but far more advanced than any software ever created - Bill Gates"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/dna-is-like-a-computer-program-but-far-more-advanced-than-any-software-ever-created-bill-gates/","title":"DNA is like a computer program but far more advanced than any software ever created - Bill Gates","noteIcon":""}
 ---